polkadot-developers/tutorials/tuts/pallet-in-own-crate/v2.0.0-alpha.6/index.md

 ## Install the Node Template

-You should already have version `v2.0.0-alpha.5` of the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) compiled on your computer from when you completed the [Creating Your First Substrate Chain Tutorial](tutorials/creating-your-first-substrate-chain/index.md).
+You should already have version `v2.0.0-alpha.6` of the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) compiled on your computer from when you completed the [Create Your First Substrate Chain Tutorial](tutorials/create-your-first-substrate-chain/v2.0.0-alpha.6).
 If you do not, please complete that tutorial.

 > Experienced developers who truly prefer to skip that tutorial, you may install the node template according to the instructions in its readme.